The Irish Bomfords

 Robert of Rahinstown & David of Gallow 1802 - 1817

-Robert was born in 1751 at Rahinstown and 20 years later he enrolled in the East India Company Service (15.4).
-He became a Captain in the Bengal Infantry in March 1781 (15.4) and stayed in India until he came home to get married in 1792 to Maria (Massy-Dawson, 15.5).
+Robert Bomford was born in 1751 (or c1753 according to his headstone: 19.2.3) at Rahinstown and 20 years later (1771) he enrolled in the East India Company Service (15.4).
+He became a Captain in the Bengal Infantry in March 1781 (15.4) and stayed in India until he came home to get married in 1792 to Maria Massy-Dawson (15.5).
 His older brother Thomas died (15.3.1, 18.1.2) when Robert was in India so at the time of his marriage he had become heir to his father Stephen and the entailed estates.
 It is known that he and his father did not get on together (15.3.1) and it would appear that after his return from India and his marriage he did not stay at Rahinstown but in England.
 Indeed since no marriage licence has been found he may have been married in England.
 In 1802 he was living in Quebec Street, London, and there he probably stayed until his father had died (18.1.1) and his brother George had handed back Rahinstown to him in 1808 (18.8.3); he was certainly at Rahinstown in 1810 for the baptism of his youngest daughter.
-He and Maria had one son and six daughters: They are the subject of Chapter 21 and were:
+He and Maria had one son and nine daughters.
+They are the subject of Chapter 21, and were:

-1. Annette Maria, probably the eldest and born in 1799 or just before
+3. Annette Maria, maybe born in 1799 or just before

 The first miniature in a deep gilt frame portrays Maria wearing an off-the-shoulder white lacey dress.
 Her head is draped with a white veil, which is turned back from her face and hangs down to her waist.
 The only touch of colour is a string of amber coloured beads.
 There is no clue as to the artist except that in the lower right hand corner the shading of the veil seems to include the letter ‘J’.
 This ‘J’ is rather vague and no importance would have been attached to it but that a similar ‘J’ appears in the portrait of her daughter, Susan Margaret, so it may be a monogram.